 "I was one of the legislator's tasked with drafting and carrying a bill that reflected the recommendations of the governor's task force on climate change.
 The bill did not pass.
 I can't help but believe that we might have succeeded if I had the knowledge and resources available through LEHI when the legislation was being considered." - Sen. Mark Miller, Wisconsin

 The Pacific NorthWest Economic Region (PNWER) partnered with the University of Idaho and the Department of Energy to found the initiative in 2009.
 In 2012 the National Conference of State Legislatures (NCSL) joined the effort making the Institute a trans-North American Effort.
 Originally the Institute crossed two calendar years to complete learning, but due to the success of the program, LEHI now operates annually.
-To date, nearly 300 legislators and policymakers have graduated from the LEHI program.
+To date, over 300 legislators and policymakers have graduated from the LEHI program.